epicallan/epicallan.github.io/posts/2019-11-06-http-requests-with-hreq.md

 The Servant client library was first and foremost designed as a solution to generate API client functions for pre-defined Servant server API structures.
 So it shines when used in that context.
 However, this doesn't mean it doesn't work well in isolation; it certainly does albeit at the cost of some boiler-plate.

-Hreq, on the other hand, was designed for a more general-purpose use.
+Hreq, on the other hand, was designed for more general-purpose use.
 Its approach is thus similar to the one found in the Req library or some of the HTTP client libraries in mainstream programming languages.
-Hreq's interface is thus more straightforward and less verbose while maintaining good type-level expressiveness and ease of use.
+Hreq's interface is, therefore, more straightforward and less verbose while maintaining good type-level expressiveness and ease of use.

 ## Comparison between Hreq and Servant client